HSC Caldera Vista: History

 She returned to Hoverspeed as the SeaCat Norge; and when her owners bought out the IoMSPC in 1996, she returned to the Irish Sea as the SeaCat Isle of Man once again.
 Briefly going back to Hoverspeed from 1997 until 1998; she returned to the Isle of Man service from 1998 until 2005.

+2007 accident

-2007 accidentSeaCat Isle of Man became Sea Express 1, and operated for Irish Sea Express in 2005.
+SeaCat Isle of Man became Sea Express 1, and operated for Irish Sea Express in 2005.
 The next year, she returned to the Steam Packet fleet.
 In February 2007, the vessel was involved in a collision with a cargo vessel in fog on the River Mersey.
 Nobody was injured, but the ship was seriously damaged, and took on a large volume of water.
-Fortunately, by the next day, the ship was stable.
-The first attempt to tow the ship across the river to drydock had failed, but the second succeeded.
-In December 2007, the vessel was renamed Snaefell whilst still under repair.
+By the next day, the ship was stable.
+The first attempt to tow the ship across the river to drydock failed, but the second succeeded.
+In December 2007, whilst still under repair, the vessel was renamed Snaefell.